The ultimate guide to choosing a kinesiology major

 - A well-rounded education with a background in the liberal arts deepens students' understanding of the diversity of human needs and behavior.

-- Augustana's kinesiology program includes a focus on social issues in human wellness, helping students understand real-world applications of the subject and it's effects.
+- Augustana's kinesiology program includes a focus on social issues in human wellness, helping students understand real-world applications of the subject and its effects.

 One-of-a-kind career and internship support